The Irish Independent Park, Cork: Friday 21st June, 2019.

-Don't miss Walking On Cars on Friday 21st June in Irish Independent Park, Cork with support from Lewis Capaldi and Tom Walker.
-Tickets are on sale now from Ticketmaster.
+Don't miss Walking On Cars on Friday 21st June in Irish Independent Park, Cork with support from Tom Walker & Lewis Capaldi.

 Recorded between the band’s own home studio in County Kerry, London’s legendary RAK studios, and Angelic Studios near Banbury where The 1975 also made their latest, Colours is a second album kaleidoscopically rich with sounds, emotions, synth-rock imagination and the brilliant song writing synonymous with the bands previous releases.

 As Irish music bible Hot Press put it, hymning the country’s newest big rock export in a cover feature, “With the massive European success of their double platinum-selling debut, Everything This Way, Kerry’s Walking On Cars pretty much owned 2016.”
 Indeed Everything This Way went on to sell a hefty 325,000 copies worldwide.
 Over 18 months’ touring the band sold 60,000 gig tickets, reaching arena level at home and sold out tours across Europe, as well as playing the mains stages of some of the biggest festivals out there, including Isle of Wight, Rock Werchter, Rock Am Ring and Electric Picnic in 2017.
 Their total global video views stand at an impressive 50 million, their cumulative global streams an eye-watering, ear-trembling 200 million.